joshhhff/cloud_ops/DIARY.md

     - Placing stock of an Item/Product in a Bin (which belongs to an Aisle -> Zone -> Location)
     - This also means CRUD actions for Items are now needed - I currently have work on this saved locally which isn't committed to GitHub yet, so this will be committed once I have Inventory Management set up

+## 28/06/2025

+### Progress
+- Just a small change, when creating/editing Zones, Aisles, Bins and saving, a URL parameter is used so that the same tab is auto selected when refreshing the page.
+This makes a more smooth transition and the user can see the new record appear in the list

+### Next Steps
+1. Work still needing on Inventory Management